Christian Nationalism: A Biblical Guide For Taking Dominion And Discipling Nations

 Book review by Deane Barker tags: faith

 This is a book that would offend and anger a lot of people.
 I get that.
-I read it so I could understand someone’s point-of-view a little better.
+I read it so I could understand a friend’s point-of-view a little better.

 I read it at the same time as The Boniface Option which is even more extreme, but I’m calling out the chance of offense here just because of the title.
 Where Boniface is enigmatic, the title of this book straight out uses the phrase “Christian Nationalism,” which provokes anger in a lot of people.